 Ahh, patience.
 One of the qualities Sir models so well.
 I can do this!

 Do you know, I think there are a lot more lessons to come out of this time.
 But this post is not intended to be an attention seeking, woe is me, post.
 Apologies if that is how I’ve come across.
 Like I said at the start, my fingers have a story to tell today.
 The virus may have taken my energy- and some of my ability to function beyond the basics- but it hasn’t stolen my sense of humour.
 Or perhaps the dry wit that I’ve always enjoyed has just manifested as gallows humour?!
 I know this still isn’t done with me yet, but I’ve been fighting it without hostility and will continue to do so.
 And before you know it I will be back to normal and firing on all of my quirky cylinders!

-I’m sharing Life Lessons- The Covid Edition! for Wicked Wednesday.
-Click on the badge above to check out what others are writing this week.
-Or, if you want to see something wicked on A leap of faith, perhaps go and read this adventure where my gallows humour helped me out: Toy Bag Adventures Unfulfilled.
+I shared Life Lessons- The Covid Edition! for Wicked Wednesday.
+This meme has now disbanded, but if you want to see something wicked on A leap of faith, perhaps go and read this adventure where my gallows humour helped me out: Toy Bag Adventures Unfulfilled.